EvanK/zend-service-wordpress/README.md

 >
 > OK (7 tests, 28 assertions)

-If you want to run a specific test, simply run `phpunit --filter testTags`.
+If you want to run a specific test, simply run:

+    # phpunit --filter testTags.

+However, if you want to run all tests for `Wordpress` in general (or perhaps a subset of tests for just `Blog`, `Post`, `Category`, `Author`, or `Tag`), simply run:

+    # phpunit --group Blog` // or something similar